First-class facilities of the Titanic: Turkish baths

-The Cool Room was the central feature of the Turkish Baths, decorated in a mix of Moorish/Arabic styles to evoke a Turkish hamam.
+The Cool Room was the central feature of the Turkish Baths, decorated in a mix of Moorish/Arabic styles.
 The walls were adorned with glossy blue-green tiles, richly carved teak, and bronze lamps.
 Against one wall was a marble drinking fountain.
 The ceiling was deeply recessed and painted a deep crimson, with gilded beams and hanging lanterns, supported by pillars encased in teak.
 Unlike the Olympic, the Titanic's cooling room was inboard and thus did not have an exterior wall so included were "fake" portholes concealed by a carved Cairo curtain.
 The doorways were adorned with gilded semi-domes to lend an exotic effect.
 Throughout the room were teak folding chairs, Damascus tables and cushioned chaise longues for relaxation.
 There were also small curtained cubicles for changing.
 Also unlike Olympic's the Titanic's did not feature bronze table lamps.